The character of the total power operation: The additive total power operation applied to abelian groups

 \section{The additive total power operation applied to abelian groups}

-Work of Ando~\cite{isogenies} and Ando, Hopkins, and Strickland~\cite{ahs} gives an algebro-geometric description of the additive power operation $P/I$ applied to abelian groups.
+Work of Ando~\cite{isogenies} as well as Ando, Hopkins, and Strickland~\cite{ahs} gives an algebro-geometric description of the additive power operation $P_{p^k}/I$ applied to finite abelian groups.
 In this section we recall their result and prove an extension, which is a key step in the proof of the main theorem.